linkerd/website/linkerd.io/content/2/tasks/using-the-debug-container.md

 +++
-title = "Using the Debug Container" description = "Inject the debug container to capture network packets"
+title = "Using the Debug Container" description = "Inject the debug container to capture network packets."
 +++

 In cases where you need network-level visibility into packets entering and